cloudfoundry/docs-book-cloudfoundry/master_middleman/source/practice.html.md

 <div class="ftux">
     <p class="tip">
         <a class="title" href="/starting/index.html"><font size="5.5">Getting Started</font></a><br>
-        Welcome to the Swisscom Application Cloud documentation!
-If you are new to App Cloud, use this guide for help getting started.
+        Welcome to the Swisscom Developer documentation!
+If you are new here, use this guide for help getting started.
     </p>
 </div>
 <div class="main">